How to Find Record from MongoDB with Node.js and Mongoose

 npm install --save mongoose

-Create an index.js, we'll add our code to this file to connect to MongoDB and insert data to the Database.
+Create an index.js file.
+We'll add our code to this file to connect to MongoDB and query data from the database.

 Now, the following is a sample code to connect to MongoDB.
-Assume you already set up MongoDB at your local and has a database as your-database.
+Assume you already have MongoDB set up locally and have a database called your-database.

 const {connect} = require('mongoose');